patrickjohncyh/FSMD/README.md

 In order to enforce a heirarchy of binding of different inline styles, the parser will first try to parse the entire token list for one style before attempting to parse for another style.

-`Token list` is passed to functions that parse specific inline styles such as `parseCodeSpans` and `parseImage`.
-Detected styles will be converted into a `Styled` token which is a wraps an `InlineElement` and will replace the original tokens which it represents.
-Wrapping `InlineElement` with a `Styled` token allows the `Token list` to be passed from a parser for one style to another.
+`Token list` is passed to functions such as `parseCodeSpan` and `parseImage` that parse specific inline styles .
+Detected styles will be converted into a `Styled` token which is wraps an `InlineElement` and will replace the original tokens which it now represents.
+Wrapping `InlineElement` with a `Styled` token allows the `Token list` to be passed from one style parser to another.

-Due to the recursive nature of parsing, the style parsers are as subfunctions of `parse`.
-In some instances, the style parsers are generated from a more general parser due to similarities how two differnet styles are parsed.
-For exmaple, Images and Links are almost exactly the same with the exception of an addition `!` for Images.
+Due to the recursive nature of parsing, the style parsers are subfunctions of `parse`.
+In some instances, the style parsers are generated from a more general parser due to similarities of how two differnet styles are parsed.
+For exmaple, Images and Links are almost exactly the same with the exception of an additional `!` for Images.
 Hence, `parseImage` and `parseLink` are both derived from the same parser but each with unique configurations.

 The output of `parse` will be a `Token list` of **only** `Styled` tokens.
 This is then passed into a converter to unwrap the `InlineElement` from the `Styled` tokens and finally output an `InlineElement list`.